jackyhuynh/data_mining_using_python/README.md

 # Data Mining Using Python

 ## Introduction
-- the project is built with Jupiter Notebook.
+- The projects is built with Jupiter Notebook, Python, or PyCharm IDE.
+It contains of 10 project that cover most aspect of data mining AI/ML application
 ![img](./images/algorithms.PNG)

 ## Technology